 Europe is known to have some of the best walking cities in the world.
 Many large cities offer a rich culture of things to do for tourists and gorgeous architecture.
 Here are some of our favorite walking cities and areas in Europe: Florence, Paris, Prague, Venice, Rome, and Lisbon.

-Florence is a beautiful city in Italy with plenty of greenery, so it’s perfect for walking and biking.
+Florence is a beautiful city in Italy with plenty of greenery, and the main sights are in a pretty compact radius, so it’s perfect for walking and biking.
 The town’s layout begins with town center and radiates out neatly from there.